db file scattered read

 Identifying IO Response Time

-Below is a list of some of the more popular wait events and their typical acceptable wait times (not an exhaustive list)
+of the more popular wait events and their typical acceptable wait times (not an

 Wait Event